Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Command may disrupt existing ssh connections.
 Proceed with operation (y|n)? y

-Afterwards, you can check the active firewall rules with the command below.
+Afterwards, you can check the active firewall rules using the command below.

 sudo ufw status

-The other option is to use UpCloud’s L3 firewall that can be utilized to secure your WireGuard server.
-In order to add firewall rules open your UpCloud Control Panel and navigate to the Firewall tab in your server settings.
+The other option is to use UpCloud’s L3 firewall, which can secure your WireGuard server.
+To add firewall rules, open your UpCloud Control Panel and navigate to the Firewall tab in your server settings.

 The easiest way to configure the firewall is to import a set of premade rules that work for our intended use case.
-Click to Import premade profile from the Import rules menu.
+To do so, click Import premade profile from the Import rules menu.

 Wireguard firewall import premade profile